 – Statement in support of the Ukrainian journalist and member of PEN Ukraine Mykola Semena;

 At present, the most significant achievement of PEN Ukraine is the arrangement and hosting of the 83rd PEN International Congress in Lviv on September 18-22, 2017.
-From the very beginning, this event was considered as a unique opportunity to raise Ukrainian issues on the international level: the question of Ukrainian political prisoners in Russia and on the occupied territories, highlight the topical problem of refugees (internally displaced persons) and draw appropriate attention to tragic fate of ethnic, lingo-cultural and religious minorities in Crimea, namely the persecuted Crimean Tatars.
+From the very beginning, this event was considered as a unique opportunity to raise Ukrainian issues on the international level: the question of Ukrainian political prisoners in Russia and the occupied territories, highlight the topical problem of refugees (internally displaced persons) and draw appropriate attention to tragic fate of ethnic, lingo-cultural and religious minorities in the Crimea, namely the persecuted Crimean Tatars.
 In the course of the Congress, in addition to traditional plenary sessions, commission and committee meetings, 27 supplementary events open to general public, especially youth, were organized.
-These included concerts, exhibitions, lectures, panel discussions, literary meetings and poetic readings involving the Congress delegates.
-The paramount event of the Congress was a multimedia evening “Empty Chairs” dedicated to imprisoned and persecuted authors where Oleg Sentsov’s case was presented as well as a documentary about him and a fragment of his play.
-Moreover, Serhiy Zhadan declared his poems and “DakhaBrakha” performed their renowned compositions.
+These included concerts, exhibitions, lectures, panel discussions, literary meetings and poetry readings involving the Congress delegates.
+The paramount event of the Congress was a multimedia Empty Chairs evening dedicated to imprisoned and persecuted authors, where Oleg Sentsov’s case was presented as well as a documentary about him and a fragment of his play.
+Moreover, Serhiy Zhadan declared his poems and DakhaBrakha performed their renowned compositions.

-The Congress turned out to be not only an event bearing cultural significance, but also political – expression of international writers’ solidarity with Ukraine, which has been in the state of unannounced war with Russia since 2014, having suffered, along with military belligerence, powerful propagandistic and defamation aggression.
-The embodiment of the international solidarity reflected in the official theme of the Congress, which was “Reclaiming Truth in Times of Propaganda”.
+The Congress turned out to be not only an event of cultural significance, but also political – expression of international writers’ solidarity with Ukraine, which has been in the state of unannounced war with Russia since 2014, having suffered, along with military belligerence, powerful propagandist and defamation aggression.
+The embodiment of the international solidarity reflected in the official theme of the Congress: Reclaiming Truth in Times of Propaganda.
 As virtually every successful international event, the Congress contributed to assertion of Ukraine’s positive image in the world, promotion of Ukrainian culture, communication of information about Ukraine through opinionated and creative environments represented at the Congress by leading writers from different countries of the world.